bruceravel/BLA-XANES/doc/plotting.rst

 and what the names mean at `the Graphics::Gnuplot::Palettes github page <https://github.com/bruceravel/Graphics-Gnuplot-Palettes>`_.

-These figures are all of an XES image rather than an RXES plane, but serve well enough to show off each of the color palettes.
+These figures are all of an XES image rather than an VRXES plane, but serve well enough to show off each of the color palettes.

-Some of these palettes are completely inappropriate for RXES surface plots.
+Some of these palettes are completely inappropriate for VRXES surface plots.
 The :quoted:`Qualitative` and :quoted:`cyclical` palettes and the various kinds of :quoted:`rainbow` are all poor choices for this kind of data.
 They are shown here for the sake of completeness.